rrbhushan/cse-15l-lab-reports/Lab4.md

 Keys pressed: ````<control>, <r>, <g>, <i>, <t>, <space>, <c>, <l>, <enter>````

 I used the Ctrl+R to be able to search through my history.
 Once I entered that history search mode, I typed in `git cl`, which autofilled the rest of the line to show `git clone git@github.com:rrbhushan/lab7.git` (shown by the first screenshot), to which I pressed enter to run the autofilled command in order to clone my fork (shown by the second screenshot).
+Also for this and later steps, I had ran all the commands in previous trials, which is why I am able to apply the Ctrl+R shortcut on those specific commands.

 ***